inference-labs-inc/JSTprove/README.md

 jst --help
 ```

-> Note: The package includes all necessary binaries (onnx_generic_circuit and expander-exec) for the full workflow.
+> Note: The package includes all necessary binaries and MPI libraries — no system dependencies required.

 ### Installing from GitHub Release